San José is the country’s capital and largest city in Costa Rica. It draws people from all over the world to experience its wonder and excitement.

-If you’re coming early to grab a bite to eat, don’t miss out on the menu’s fajitas, flautas, or burritos.
+If you’re coming early to grab a bite, don’t miss out on the menu’s fajitas, flautas, or burritos.
 There’s also Aztec soup, ceviche, pizza, burgers, nachos, and tapas to share.

-Whether you’re enjoying San Jose’s nightlife or looking to hear some local music, El Observatorio provides an exciting place to do both.
+Whether enjoying San Jose’s nightlife or hearing local music, El Observatorio provides an exciting place to do both.
 Who knows, maybe you’ll stay out all night!

 18. Braulio Carrillo National Park